 This past summer, the results of the REALTY-AHF (Registry Focused on Very Early Presentation and Treatment in Emergency Department of Acute Heart Failure) study, a prospective observational cohort study of the management of patients presenting to the emergency for acute heart failure was published .
 The one-liner conclusion – as summarized by tweets and online articles – was that early furosemide saves lives:

-If early furosemide saves lives, why are we giving it prehospital?
+If early furosemide saves lives, why aren’t we giving it prehospital?

 Because it doesn’t necessarily help and it has the potential to cause harm.